GrumpyPirate/table-tennis-scores-app/README.md

 - Without a Paddle
 - Off the Table
 - Ping When You're Winning
-- Not now, I'm develoPing
+- Not now, I'm develoPING
 - PNG
 - There Can Be Only One
 - What's my ping?